2002 Swisscom Challenge

 The 2002 Swisscom Challenge was a women's tennis tournament played on indoor hard courts.
 It was the 19th edition of the event known as the Zurich Open, and was part of the Tier I Series of the 2002 WTA Tour.
 It took place at the Schluefweg in Zürich, Switzerland, from 13 October through 20 October 2002.
-Unseeded Patty Schnyder won the singles title.
+Unseeded Patty Schnyder won the singles title and Elena Bovina and Justine Henin claimed the doubles title.